Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Benchmark results

-For larger numbers of masses, as in \Cref{fig:box-time-spring-mass-wang-boyd-2008-M}, \cyqpalm{} also significantly outperforms HPIPM, although the speedup is lower than for the case $M=12$ discussed above.
-There are multiple contributing factors: \begin{enumerate} \itemsep{0em} \item The cost of the \cyqlone{} factorization of the Newton system scales cubically with increasing numbers of states (cf. \eqref{eq:flop}), so the factorization step dominates the overall run time for large $M$.
+For larger numbers of masses, as in \Cref{fig:box-time-spring-mass-wang-boyd-2008-M}, \cyqpalm{} also significantly outperforms HPIPM, although the speedup is lower than for the cases $M=6$ or $M=12$ discussed above.
+There are multiple contributing factors: \begin{enumerate} \itemsep{0em} \item The cost of the \cyqlone{} factorization scales cubically with increasing numbers of states (cf. \eqref{eq:flop}), so the factorization step dominates the overall run time for large $M$.
 In contrast, if $M$ is small, quadratic operations such as matrix--vector products also make up a considerable fraction of the run time.
 While matrix--vector products can be fully parallelized (with a speedup of close to $8\times$ for $P=8$ processors), the speedup for the \cyqlone{} factorization is less than half of the number of processors (cf. \Cref{fig:theoretical-speedup}). \item Performance of the BLASFEO routines used by HPIPM increases for increasing matrix sizes, whereas the batched linear algebra routines used in \cyqlone{} already reach close to peak performance for much smaller matrices (cf. \Cref{fig:syrk-potrf-perf}).
-BLASFEO therefore starts to catch up for larger $M$. \item For $M\ge20$, batches of matrices of size $n_x\times n_x$ no longer fit in the L1 cache (48\,KiB). \item \qpalm{} appears to require slightly more iterations than HPIPM for larger problems (but thanks to the factorization updates, they are potentially cheaper). \end{enumerate} For small numbers of masses (e.g. $M=6$ with $n_x=12$, $n_u=3$), the performance of BLASFEO is relatively low, while \cyqlone{}'s vectorization is highly performant, resulting in an even higher speedup.
+BLASFEO therefore starts to catch up for larger $M$. \item For $M\ge20$, batches of matrices of size $n_x n_x$ no longer fit the L1 cache.
+For large problems (e.g. $M=24$ and $N\ge160$), the speedup no longer increases with horizon length because the working set exceeds the L2 cache.
+Results for processors with larger caches are included in \Cref{app:results}. \item \qpalm{} appears to require slightly more iterations than HPIPM for larger problems (although some iterations are cheaper, thanks to the factorization updates, cf. \Cref{fig:scaling-abs-time_per_iter-spring-mass-wang-boyd-2008-scaling}). \end{enumerate}

-For shorter horizons, the speedup also decreases, as predicted by the theoretical operation counts (cf. \Cref{fig:theoretical-speedup}).
-The effect is magnified by the relatively higher synchronization overhead for short horizons: in this case, the embarrassingly parallel modified Riccati recursion accounts for a smaller fraction of the total run time compared to CR, the latter of which requires more synchronization between threads.
-Such synchronization steps introduce some latency, and the communication of matrices between threads results in L1 and L2 cache misses, limiting the performance of subsequent operations on these matrices.